ouspg/CompSec-return-templates/README.md

 *Give at least above information to this file.
 You can remove all below if you like, and add some own general instructions/information if you like.*

 ## What is this repository for?

 This repository is meant for returning all of the tasks, what you are doing in labs.
 Additionally final coursework can be returned here.

+The actual instructions for tasks are [here.](https://github.com/CompSec-2018/CompSec)

 You will update and add all of your work here during the course.

-*Excluding* (Do not return) possible lecture tasks/diary here, in case you are doing those.
+*Excluding* (Do not return) possible lecture questionnaires here, in case you are doing those.
 These will be returned directly to [Moodle](https://oystack.oulu.fi).